AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2020-02-19-getting-started-with-jekyll-and-github-pages.md

 Need to add more styles?
 Simply create a new SASS stylesheet under `_sass/`, possibly in a nested subdirectory to keep things organized, and then just import it into your manifest.
 It's that easy.

+### Minifying Jekyll's Compiled CSS

+Minifying CSS is one of the many things you can do to improve your page load speed.
+And fortunately, doing so is really easy in Jekyll.
+All you have to do is add this somewhere in your `_config.yml`:

+{% capture code %}
+sass:
+  style: compressed{% endcapture %}
+{% include code.html file="_config.yml" code=code lang="yaml" %}

+This will eliminate every bit of unnecessary whitespace (like spaces and newlines) in your *compiled* CSS file while leaving your Sass *source* styles untouched.

 ## Creating Reusable Components with Includes

 With other static site generators like Gatsby, you can take advantage of frameworks such as React to create reusable components.
 But what if I told you that you can still create components in Jekyll?